 Research finds that drip email campaigns can be a powerful marketing tool as they get a high click-rate, even at a 119 percent increase.
 Also, relevant targeted emails produce 18 times more revenue than generic and globally-broadcasted ones.
-In order to get the best results for your marketing strategy you need to target your audience, craft your message, plan out your campaign and consider things like frequency, volume and success metrics using Google Analytics and UTM parameters.
+In order to get the best results for the marketing strategy, you need to target your audience, craft your message, plan out your campaign and consider things like frequency, volume, and success metrics using Google Analytics and UTM parameters.

 If you are new to this, there are many apps that can help you manage your drip campaign better.
 This should depend on the learning management system you use and the characteristics it offers, since not every LMS drip-feeding – though this is not the case with LearnWorlds which offers a built-in option.